emmaboecker/kspigot-gradle-template/README.md

-# Paper Gradle Kotlin Template
+# KSpigot Gradle Kotlin Template
 This is a template for creating a [Paper Plugin](https://papermc.io//) with [KSpigot](https://github.com/bluefireoly/kspigot), [Gradle](https://gradle.org) and the [Kotlin](https://kotlinlang.org) programming language.

 ## How to use